qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

       // Insert before the marker
       this.addBefore(sel[i], orig);

-      // Recover selection as it get lost during child move this.addToSelection(sel[i]);
+      // Recover selection as it gets lost during child move this.addToSelection(sel[i]);
     }
   });